-European Union, and the subsequent disempowerment of national Estonian authorities, require an express constitutional "empowerment" clause transferring the exercise of constitutional competences from national to European institutions?
+- a) Does the extension of the powers and competences of the European Union institutions of the European Union, and the subsequent disempowerment of national Estonian authorities, require an express constitutional "empowerment" clause transferring the exercise of constitutional competences from national to European institutions? - b) Do any of the dispositions included in the European legal order directly contradict any of the specific clauses of the Estonian Constitution?